danielnapierski/docker-stellar-core-horizon-alt/Build-Docker-Image.md

  * Clone https://github.com/danielnapierski/packages
  * Clone https://github.com/danielnapierski/stellar-core-alt
  * Copy the `debian` folder from the packages/stellar-core folder into the stellar-core-alt folder
  * Change the `control` and `changelog` files in the `debian` folder.
 Be sure to change the maintainer name and e-mail address in both.
-Take not of the version number which is recorded in the changelog file, this will be the package version.
+Take note of the version number which is recorded in the changelog file, this will be the package version.
  * Create a GPG key with those exact name and e-mail.
 Make sure the key is loaded into the GPG agent.
  * Run `dpkg-buildpackage -b`